|Gold, red, red and gold

 Patella Luxation.
 This is a common condition in small and medium-sized dogs.
 “Patella” is the kneecap and “luxation” means dislocation.
 The condition is characterized by the persistent dislocation of the knee joint.
 Most dogs can live with this condition happily and lead fairly normal lives, but surgery is required in more severe cases.

 Diabetes.
-This is more common in the Finnish Spitz than any other Spitz breeds but can be easily prevented and managed with a good diet.
+This is more common in the Finnish Spitz than any other Spitz breed but can be easily prevented and managed with a good diet.

 Remember that no matter the sex, every dog is unique.
 Your dog’s personality and temperament will be far more affected by their upbringing and environment than their gender.
 That said, male and female Finnish Spitzes do have notable differences.